Taman Mini Indonesia Indah: Indonesia Science Center

-Pusat peragaan Iptek or Science and Technology Display Centre is under coordination of Research and Technology Ministry.
-At the end of 2011 has 15 sites with about 300 science tools and visited by 341,000 visitor in a year.
+The Indonesia Science Center (Pusat Peragaan Ilmu Pengetahuan dan Teknologi (PP-IPTEK), lit.
+'Science and Technology Display Center') is a science center located east of the proper, operated by the National Research and Innovation Agency (BRIN).
+It was inaugurated on 20 April 1991.
+By late 2011, it has 15 sites with about 300 science tools and visited by 341,000 visitors yearly.
 The sites are Robotic, Electric and Magnet, Mechanics, Mathematics, etc.